 - Contact telephone numbers.

-- Your identity and address documents to fulfil our Anti Money Laundering obligations.
+- Details surrounding your identity and place of residence to fulfil our Anti Money Laundering obligations.

 - Your communication and marketing preferences.

 3. How we gather personal information

 - Directly from you, for example when you call to ask us for advice regarding the possible marketing of a rental property or require some form of assistance on an existing tenancy.

 - By observing how you use our products and services, for example from the transactions and operation of your accounts and services from other organisations such as credit reference and fraud prevention agencies.

 - From other people who know you including joint account holders, guarantors and others linked to financially.